INSURANCE & MEDICAL CARE

 • Exchange visitors may also be subject to the requirements of the Affordable Care Act

 Please note some insurance policies may not meet the J-1 insurance deductible requirements.
-J-1 Exchange Visitors who are paid by The University of Alabama and eligible for Blue Cross/Blue Shield Insurance through UA (e.g. paid J-1 Research Scholars, J-1 Teachers, J-1 Specialists, and J-1 Physicians), must choose the referred Provider Organization Plan (PPO) Option for insurance coverage in order to meet the J-1 visa requirements.
+J-1 Exchange Visitors who are paid by The University of Alabama and eligible for Blue Cross/Blue Shield Insurance through UA (e.g. paid J-1 Research Scholars, J-1 Teachers, J-1 Specialists, and J-1 Physicians), must choose the Preferred Provider Organization Plan (PPO) Option for insurance coverage in order to meet the J-1 visa requirements.
 The High Deductible Health Plan (HDHP) will not meet the J-1 visa requirements.

 SEVIS authorized Responsible Officers of the J program are required to maintain proof that J-1 and J-2 Exchange Visitors have adequate insurance in effect throughout the entire time they are participating in the sponsor’s program.
 Proof of adequate health insurance coverage must indicate the duration of your coverage including the end date of the policy.